Golden Eagle - Caspian Odyssey

 Introduction

-The Train: The Golden Eagle has been carefully designed with emphasis on your comfort, relaxation and enjoyment.
-Aboard your luxurious private train, you can expect well-appointed en suite cabins, fine dining and elegant surroundings.
-All cabins feature LCD TV, DVD player, wardrobe, air-conditioning, large window and en suite bathroom.
+The Train: The Golden Eagle private train has been carefully designed with emphasis on your comfort, relaxation and enjoyment.
+Private cabins all come complete with ensuite facilities.
+In the evening your personal cabin attendant will convert your daytime seating into a comfortable bed with luxurious bedding to ensure a good night’s sleep.
+Enjoy fine dining in the restaurant cars and watch the world go by in the lounge car.
+All cabins also feature LCD TV, DVD player, wardrobe, air-conditioning, large window and ensuite bathroom.

 Itinerary

 For early arrivals to Yerevan, do not miss the opportunity to take advantage this afternoon of a Freedom of Choice option to visit the Mother Cathedral of the Armenian Apostolic Church, often referred to as the Vatican of Armenia.
 Built in 301 AD, Etchmiadzin is considered the oldest cathedral in the world.
-During the tour, we will visit the Treasury Museum of Etchmiadzin.
-The exhibition showcases important Christian relics, such as the pieces of the True Cross, a fragment of Noah’s Ark, and the Holy Spear which pierced the body of Christ.
-After Etchmiadzin we make a brief stop at the UNESCO World Heritage Site Zvartnots Cathedral.
-Built in the 7th century, the cathedral features a unique circular shape.
-From here we make a stop at the Tsitsernakaberd Memorial.
-This expansive complex, which was completed in 1967, was built to honour the 1.5 million Armenians killed by genocide during the 20th century.
-Today, the hillside memorial serves as a destination for pilgrims who want to pay homage to the fallen.
+Visit the Treasury Museum of Etchmiadzin, showcasing important Christian relics, such as the pieces of the True Cross, a fragment of Noah’s Ark, and the Holy Spear which pierced the body of Christ.
+Then make a brief stop at the UNESCO World Heritage Site Zvartnots Cathedral (7th century), and the Tsitsernakaberd Memorial, was built to honour the 1.5 million Armenians killed by genocide in the 20th century.

-Tonight, we will enjoy a Welcome Dinner at an authentic local restaurant – the perfect opportunity to meet meet your fellow travellers and look forward to the journey across six captivating countries of the South Caucasus region and Central Asia.
+Tonight, enjoy a Welcome Dinner at an authentic local restaurant – the perfect opportunity to meet your fellow travellers and look forward to the journey.

 Day 2 : Yerevan